-1. Digital marketing on Facebook
+1. Digital marketer

 Big companies have been running Facebook ads for a while, and it’s something small businesses are just starting to tap into.
 The problem is that most of those small business owners lack the time and resources it takes to learn how to run an effective ad strategy.

 That problem creates a need for Facebook ad managers, and small business owners are willing to pay $1,000-$2,000/month for this service.
+Facebook ad management is an in-demand service, and because it’s something you can learn how to do without a degree, there are real online jobs in Facebook ad management for many different kinds of people.

 It takes anywhere from 2-3 hours a week to run Facebook ads, which involves: